asteroid-lang/asteroid/docs/Reference Guide.rst

 defines a parameterized sort function over a list.
 The sort function makes use of a user-defined order predicate on the list's elements to perform the sort.
 The QuickSort is the underlying sort algorithm.

-sort **@sort** (p:%function,l:%list)
-      Returns the sorted list l using the predicate p.

-The following is a simple example,
+The following is a simple example:
 ::
    load system io.
    load system sort.
    let sl = sort @sort((lambda with (x,y) do true if x<y else false),
                        [10,5,110,50]).
    io @println sl.
 prints the sorted list::

   [5,10,50,110]

+sort **@sort** (p:%function,l:%list)
+      Returns the sorted list l using the predicate p.

 stream
 ^^^^^^